Kyuzo Mifune: Career

 After 15 months of training, Mifune achieved the rank of shodan ("beginning dan, indicating 1st dan ranking) in Kodokan judo, and after the remarkably short time of four more months, nidan (2nd dan).
 Through timing and speed, Mifune quickly gained a reputation, and was never defeated at the annual Red and White Kodokan tournament.
 By 1910, he was ranked godan (5th dan) and an instructor.
 He was already being called the "God of Judo".
 He was 30.
 His father recommended a girl in his hometown and, for only the second time since he had left home, he returned, to marry.

 During the next 20 years, Mifune's reputation continued to grow.
 He became 6th dan (rokudan) in 1917 and 7th dan (shichidan) in 1923.
-When he was 40, he was challenged by a 6′ tall and 240 lb. sumo wrestler.
-Mifune, 5′ 2″ tall and 100 lb., finally slammed the wrestler with his trademark "airplane" throw (kuki nage or sumi otoshi).
+When he was 40, he was challenged by a 6 foot tall and 240 lb. sumo wrestler.
+Mifune, 5 feet 2 inches tall and 145 lb., finally slammed the wrestler with his trademark "airplane" throw (kuki nage or sumi otoshi).
 He ate sparingly, slept on a Western-style bed, and did not smoke.
-In 1931, Kano promoted Mifune to 8th dan (hachidan) and in 1937 to the rank of kudan (9th dan).
+In 1931, Kano promoted Mifune to 8th dan (hachidan) and in 1937, to the rank of kudan (9th dan).

 With Kano's death in 1938, Mifune became the most influential instructor.
 Students had long complained that Mifune would get carried away with lectures, and he was "feared more than loved."
 On May 25, 1945, he was promoted to judan (10th dan), the fourth of 15 judoka to ever be so honored.
-Mifune was given the title of Hanshi then Meijin by the International Martial Arts Federation (IMAF) and In 1956, he wrote his classic book, The Canon of Judo, still a remarkable exposition of judo history, philosophy, and technical description.
+Mifune was given the title of Hanshi then Meijin by the International Martial Arts Federation (IMAF) and in 1956, he wrote his classic book, The Canon of Judo, still a remarkable exposition of judo history, philosophy, and technical description.
 To E. J. Harrison, he wrote a book foreword that was simple but expressed Mifune's philosophical nature: "Freedom in continuous change!"

 Trevor Leggett, a frequent visitor to the Kodokan over many years, remarked that judo was much "rougher" at the Kodokan prior to World War II than afterward; this was, perhaps, the influence of Mifune.

 Awards and honors

-In 1964 Mifune was awarded the Order of the Rising Sun (3rd Class).
+In 1964, Mifune was awarded the Order of the Rising Sun (3rd Class).